baccarnh/jeuFPC/README.md

 ## circonstances to write this code:

-  As exercise for the fourth week in a python cours and to apply diffrents theories teached, we have to carry out a first project. we have to code the fishumi game using functions and loops.
+  As exercise for the fourth week in a python cours and to apply diffrents theories teached, we have to carry out a first project.
+  We have to code the fishumi game using functions and loops.
+  Every one should rely on my self to plannify my working time via Trello account and usecase plan.
+  We had to be able to manage coding error and to provide users' mistakes.

 ## fishumi game rules: